Palestinian Civil Police Force: History

-Since the Hamas takeover of the Gaza Strip the control of the Civil Police in Gaza Strip was placed under the jurisdiction of Hamas, while the Police forces in the West Bank remain under the Palestinian National Authority.
+Gaza Strip

-During the Gaza war Hamas members assigned in the civilian police force in the Gaza Strip were systemically targeted and killed by the Israeli military.
-The attacks impacted the ability for humanitarian aid to be delivered, as well as the rise of other armed gangs which would frequently raid humanitarian aid trucks in absence of Hamas forces.
+Since the Hamas takeover of the Gaza Strip the control of the police in Gaza Strip came under the control of Hamas, while police forces in the West Bank remain under the Palestinian National Authority.

 As a result of the 2025 Gaza peace plan, responsibility for policing in the Gaza Strip is to be assumed by a Gaza civil police force.

 Development

 In order to aid the Palestinian government in "establishing sustainable and effective civil policing arrangements", the European Union Co-ordinating Office for Palestinian Police Support, EUPOLCOPPS, was established beginning 2006.

 The Palestinian Civil Police development includes creation of a Jericho Police Training School, and strengthening of investigative sectors like Crime Investigation Department, Anti-Narcotics General Administration, and Investigation Section.

 The EUCOPPS mission has facilitated the training of Civil Police personnel as well as the donation of equipment including vehicles from European donor-states.

 A Palestinian Local Aid Coordination Secretariat strategic report on the Civil Police lists among the force's strengths its leadership's youth and academic credentials, high loyalty and commitment to regulations and motivation, while weaknesses included poorly or undefined legal frameworks and logistical shortages, especially communications equipment and transportation.

 Since 2007, the Palestinian Civil Police and the Israel Police have increased cooperation as confidence-building measures and a part of Palestinian institution-building.
 Since their jurisdictions are intertwined, cooperative tactics include having Israel police issue traffic citations to Palestinian drivers and repatriating the proceeds to the Palestinian Civil Police.